-***NOTE*** The Employee Business Expense deduction was suspended by the Tax Cuts and Jobs Act of 2017.
-This means that employed flight crew can no longer deduct their flying related expenses.
-This form is only applicable to the self-employed, or independent contractors for 2018.
-If you did not take advantage of the deduction as an employee for years 2017 and prior, we may need to look at amending your tax returns.
+***NOTE*** The Federal Employee Business Expense deduction was suspended by the Tax Cuts and Jobs Act of 2017.
+This means that employed flight crew can no longer deduct their flying related expenses from their federal taxes.
+Some states, however, are still allowing the deduction from state income taxes.
+If you are not sure if your state allows it, ask us.

 There are two types of deductions for pilots and flight attendants.
 First is out of pocket expenses such as uniforms, cell phone, union dues, etc. The second is the per diem allowance and deduction.
 We need both to prepare your tax returns.

 Please use this online submit form to detail your flight attendant and pilot tax deductions.
-There are rules, of course, and you should familiarize yourself with them if you are not sure (here is some good supplemental information).
+There are rules, of course, and you should familiarize yourself with them if you are not sure.
 However, the expenses listed below are generally allowed for most crewmembers.
 For example, we won’t ask you about shoes or nylons, these expenses are NOT deductible per a recent Tax Court case (read it here).

 Per Diem Deduction Information